cuhksz-nlp/McASP/README.md

 ## Training and Testing

-You can find the command lines to train and test models on a specific dataset in `run.sh`.
+You can find the command lines to train and test models in `run.sh` and `test.sh`, respectively.

 Here are some important parameters: